MindeVieras/album-api/README.md

-# Aws album api using Node.js, Express, Passport and MySql.
+# Aws album api using Node.js, Express, MongoDB and TypeScript.

-This is a aws album app using Node.js, Express, Passport and MySql.
+This is a aws album app using Node.js, Express, MongoDB and TypeScript.
-API documentation is available on /api-docs path.

 To get started, first install all the necessary dependencies.
 ```